9tigerio/db2rest/README.md

-DB2Rest is an **open-source tool** to rapidly build data access layer with minimal engineering effort.
+DB2Rest is an **open-source API platform** to rapidly build data access layer with minimal engineering effort.
 DB2Rest connects with your database to instantly provide REST API to perform data access operations(create, read, insert, update) and execute stored functions/procedures.
 It takes care of all data access logic and best practices, so that developers can focus on solving complex business logic or building small user-interface components.